AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 gateway and click Delete.

 Note Transit GW and its back up companion are in active/active state, that is, both gateways could be forwarding traffic.
-To disbale Transit GW HA, it is best practice to make sure there is no traffic going through the backup Transit GW.
+To disable Transit GW HA, it is best practice to make sure there is no traffic going through the backup Transit GW.

 .. |image0| image:: transitvpc_workflow_media/aviatrix-transit-service.png